netresearch/klonfisch/README.rst

    :height: 200px
    :target: doc/issue-source.png

-   Jira's issue source tab
+   JIRA's issue source tab

 .. figure:: doc/project-source.png
    :height: 200px
    :target: doc/project-source.png

-   Jira's project source tab
+   JIRA's project source tab

 ============
 How it works
 ============
-Klonfish is a PHP application that sits between Jira and Gitorious:
+Klonfish is a PHP application that sits between JIRA and Gitorious:

 Gitorious sends commit information to Klonfisch which stores them in a MySQL database.
 This is done via "web hooks".

-Jira on the other hand talks to Klonfisch, asking for commit information for projects or single issues.
+JIRA on the other hand talks to Klonfisch, asking for commit information for projects or single issues.
-Klonfisch searches in the commit database and returns them to Jira.
+Klonfisch searches in the commit database and returns them to JIRA.
-Jira then displays the commits in the "Source" tab of issues and projects.
+JIRA then displays the commits in the "Source" tab of issues and projects.

-You just have to install the FishEye plugin for Jira, which takes care of talking to Klonfisch and the commit visualization.
+You just have to install the FishEye plugin for JIRA, which takes care of talking to Klonfisch and the commit visualization.